What are Superfoods?

 Types of Superfoods

 There are certain Fruits and Berries that contain extremely high levels of antioxidants for preventing free radical damage that leads to both disease and an increase in the visible signs of aging.
-Berries like goji berry and maqui berry and fruits like mangosteen and papaya not only taste amazing, when eaten regularly they can have an amazing effect on your overall energy levels and well-being.
+Berries like goji berry and maqui berry and fruits like avocado and papaya not only taste amazing, when eaten regularly they can have an amazing effect on your overall energy levels and well-being.

 Healthy Oils can help correct an out of balance fatty acid intake, as with fish oil or flaxseed oil.
 They can be incredibly rich in fat-soluble vitamins and other nutrients, as in cod liver oil and pumpkin seed oil.
 Or they can make a far healthier alternative to use in cooking, as are avocado oil and coconut oil.
 Healthy oils are also especially good for improving your skin and hair.